 Media Law is defined as "The legislation through which governments regulate the mass media.
 It includes issues of censorship, copyright, defamation, broadcast law, and antitrust law.
 In democracies, media law is seen as a balancing act between two conflicting principles: freedom of expression and constraints laid down in statutes of common law, as in issues of defamation and the national interest."

 Nexis Uni has access to much of the case law, opinion, and secondary source searches you will need for your research.
-Review any of the following tutorials from Nexis Uni to get started using their database for legal research.
+Here's a Nexis Uni guide to their database.

 Here are some other general resources that you might consult for research in this class.

 We can assist you with finding published articles and books on your topic and in locating materials in other libraries.

 We can help you locate and use manuscript collections as well as the many published books in the Arkansas and Rare Books Collections.